opsschool/curriculum/config_management.rst

 Configuration
 -------------

-Minimum configuration has to be done in order to get the slave server to communicate with master.
+A minimum configuration is required to get the slave server to communicate with master.
 You will need to tell it what IP address and port master uses.
 The configuration file usually can be found at ``/etc/salt/minion``.